I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 Before I begin discussing this game, I need to let out a couple disclaimers:

-- This article is about the Game Boy Color version of the game, not the arguably more popular N64/PS1/arcade versions.
-Most prominently, the story mode in this game is much more than a sequence of battles, and there's like three new variants in this game.
+- This article is about the Game Boy Color version of the game, not the arguably more popular N64/PS1/arcade versions*I collectively refer to these as the "console versions".
+The N64 and PS1 versions are completely identical, and the arcade version is exactly the same but with only Story and Vs mode..
+Most prominently, the story mode in this game is much more than just a handful of consecutive CPU battles, and there's like three new variants in this game.
 You should play it if you haven't -- it's really good!

 - I have done all of my game testing on the European 1.1 and American 1.0 versions of this game.
 I am unaware of any regional differences, and certainly none that would affect the gameplay.
 That doesn't mean that there are no regional differences, though, so I can't guarantee anything.